swisskyrepo/PayloadsAllTheThings/XSS Injection/README.md

 ### Tips

-You can use [Data grabber for XSS](#data-grabber-for-xss) and a one-line HTTP server to confirm the existence of a blind XSS before deploying an heavy blind XSS platform.
+You can use a [Data grabber for XSS](#data-grabber-for-xss) and a one-line HTTP server to confirm the existence of a blind XSS before deploying a heavy blind-XSS testing tool.

 Eg. payload